BrunoFDeveloper/fastfeet/README.md

 ## Features

-This repositorie features the latest tools and practices in web development!
+This repositorie has the latest tools and practices in web development!

 ## Back-end